 It is a violation of University policy to gain unauthorized entry, make unauthorized use of, or misuse any University property.
-Entering a housing apartment or bedroom to which a student has not been assigned, and without permission, constitutes trespassing.
-Public areas located in all community centers or common areas within the apartment are for the use of the licensees and their guests only.
-No one may sleep overnight in housing public areas.
-The Housing Services Office must approve organized functions in public areas in advance.
+Entering a housing apartment or bedroom in the Residence Halls to which a student has not been assigned, and without permission, constitutes trespassing.
+Public areas located in all community centers or common areas within the apartment or Residence Hall are for the use of the licensees and their guests only.
+No one may sleep or stay overnight in housing public and common areas.
+Housing & Residence Life must approve organized functions in public areas in advance.